NilasJarl/Asteroids/README.md

 - Normal (1.0 factored asteroid spawn rate and asteroids speed)
 - Hard (1.1 factored asteroid spawn rate and asteroids speed)
 - Insanity (1.5 factored asteroid spawn rate and asteroids speed)

+## Temporay buffs
+Three buff type, shot or fly into the coloroed Asteroids to get them:
+- Multishot, shot three shots per shot in a fan shape, given by Red Asteroids
+- Machinegun, triple the rate of fire, given by Blue Asteroids
+- Invulnerability, Unable to die, given by Green Asteroids
+_Note: Not points will be given for asteroids destroyed by hitting them with ship while invulnerable_

 ## Requirements
 - Python 3.10+